pfalcon/pycopy/docs/library/utime.rst

 .. function:: ticks_ms()

     Returns an increasing millisecond counter with an arbitrary reference point, that wraps around after some value.
+The returned value is guaranteed to be a `small integer`, i.e. this function works without memory allocation.

     The wrap-around value is not explicitly exposed, but we will refer to it as *TICKS_MAX* to simplify discussion.
 Period of the values is